lacorrep/Code_Aster_utilities/README.md

 ## Motivation

-I created this REPL for using Code_Aster by EDF, but **it can be used in anything that understands Python code (and `tkinter`)**.
+I created this REPL for using Code_Aster by EDF, but **it can be used in anything that understands Python code (and includes `tkinter`)**.
 This greatly reduced the learning curve of Code_Aster for me.

 Although [Code_Aster](https://code-aster.org/spip.php?rubrique2) can be controlled using Python scripts, the `.comm` files cannot be run directly (one must use an `export` file) and it is enclosed in a virtual environments that makes interactive execution difficult.
 Luckily, `tkinter` is included by default in Python and this lets us display a small interface to test code.
 The execution is paused until the REPL is closed.